whileseated/Telegram-Bot-Posts-YouTube-Videos/README.md

-# TELEGRAM BOT THAT POSTS YOUTUBE VIDEOS
+### TELEGRAM BOT POSTS YOUTUBE VIDEOS

 __Description:__
-This Telegram bot posts links from a list to a Telegram channel.
+This Telegram bot posts urls from a list to a Telegram channel.
 You can trigger the script manually, or with a cron job.

 Repo also includes two YouTube-related scripts; one for harvesting links of a particular channel "get_youtube_links_per_channel.py", the other is a test script "youtube_checker.py" that makes sure all your YouTube links are valid, public videos.